benhowell/benhowell.github.com/_drafts/scala_and_the_akka_event_bus.md

 This post in the second in a series on implementing publish/subscribe with <span markdown="span">[Akka][2]</span> and <span markdown="span">[Scala][1]</span>.
 The first post, <span markdown="span">[Publish/Subscribe using Scala and Akka EventStream]({% post_url 2014-04-18-scala-and-the-akka-eventstream %})</span> covers some facets of Scala and Akka that'll be skipped over in this article, so it may be worth a look if things aren't clear.
 </p>
 <p>
+In [Akka][2] based publish/subscribe systems, publishers post messages to an [event bus][3], and subscribers register subscriptions with that [event bus][3].
+The bus takes care of filtering messages and delivering of appropriate messages to all subscribers.
+Subscribers can register or deregister their subscriptions for any particular channel(s) at any time.
 </p>
 <p>
 In this article we'll implement an event bus using lookup classifiers with subchannel classification.